How to Donate Your Body to Science

 The body donation program you select might use your body for any variety of purposes.
 When you donate your body to science, your body may be used at a medical school or affiliated hospital whose program you want to support.
 Your body may also be used by the military to test equipment or by a pharmaceutical company to help develop new drugs or medical devices.
 You also have the option to not specify where your body is donated.
 While you have some say in where your body can go, keep in mind that you may not have the option to indicate exactly how your body will be utilized.
 For more details on how the donation of your body to science can be utilized by different entities, download our comprehensive guide today.

-Body Donation Procedure
+Learn About the Body Donation Procedure

 The basic procedure for body donation is similar regardless of the program you or your loved one.
 Immediately after your death, whole body donation programs must be contacted by your next-of-kin to notify them that you have recently passed away.
 Most programs will arrange transport for you, but it is important to know the terms ahead of time.
 You might have to pay for transport yourself.
 This is also why you should choose whole body donations programs near where you live, since most programs need to receive your body within 24 hours of your death, and increased transportation needs may lead to higher costs.

-Whole Body Donation Programs
+Information About Whole Body Donation Programs

 If you are arranging to donate your body to science as a senior in advance, you can take your time researching and contacting donation programs near you.
 Ensure that you contribute to a program you like and that you fully support.
 If your next-of-kin must conduct the process for donating your body to science after you pass, it will have to be done quickly, so choices will be much more limited.
 Once you select a body donation program you like, simply reach out to them directly to begin the process.
 The body donation process begins when the program requires you to fill out forms in accordance with the Uniform Anatomical Gift Act (UAGA), which has been signed by all 50 states and the District of Columbia.
 Many programs have their own limitations on acceptance of donated bodies.
 Download our in-depth guide for more details about these limitations, as well as full details on the body donation process.